 This passage tells us that "she" (God's people) committed adultery with stones and stocks.
 These things were party to the sin.
 When we understand the sin, we will understand adultery as it relates to the present marriage, divorce, and remarriage controversy.

 A covenant was made between the nation of Israel and God.
 Israel agreed to abide by the terms of the covenant and God promised to bless them.
 The stones and stocks were the objects to which God's wife (Israel) gave its affections.
 The foreign object that adulterated the relationship served to replace God.
 God divorced Israel and the relationship he had with them ceased to exist.
 No sex involved yet adultery was committed!
 Therefore, if anyone tells you that "adultery is nothing but a sex act," you may want to refer him or her to the scripture noted above.

 Some, in an attempt to defend the traditional definition, may argue that adultery in the passage under study is spiritual adultery.
 But the sin in view here is marital adultery (Jer 3:14), a sin that was an act of unfaithfulness to the marital vows, even though sex was not involved.
 Today, a person can commit adultery against his spouse in exactly same way, without sex being involved.
-Virtually all admit that adultery is committed by "putting away" and remarrying (Mt 19:9).
 Even those who are not capable of having sex are able to commit adultery in various ways, namely by simply being unfaithful to their spouse--acting as if the marriage does not exist and taking up with another.

 Mark 10:11 And he saith unto them, Whosoever shall put away his wife, and marry another, committeth adultery against her.